avwie/avwie.github.io/src/markdown/20210227_compositional_patterns_part_1.md

 ## The delegation pattern

 Kotlin has language support for the [delegation pattern](https://kotlinlang.org/docs/delegation.html).
 In short, it means that interfaces that a class wants to implement are actually implemented by an instance of another class that is part of the main class and the methods are _delegated_ to this other class.
 For the outsider it looks as if the class implements the interface like it should, however under the hood all calls are delegated to another.

+An important aspect to note here is is that the composition all takes place during the definition of the classes.
+In other words, it is static, or compile-time, composition and as such it is not possible to compose entities during runtime.
+However, this will come in the next post.

 I think it is best shown via some code examples.
 Let's stay in the theme of the game example above.

 ## Defining the components
 First we need to describe the components we want to have, lets model these as `interfaces`: